Professor and Co-Director of the Centre for the Study of Women and Gender

 New research project

 I am the P-I on a Leverhulme-funded project exploring how human-animal connectedness is shaped by training cultures.
-It is a three-year project entitled 'Shaping human-animal connectedness: Training cultures and the emergence of new forms of human-animal relations'.
+It is a three-year project entitled 'Shaping inter-species connectedness: Training cultures and the emergence of new forms of human-animal relations'.
 Working with me are Professor Mara Miele (Co-I, Cardiff) and Professor Francoise Wemelsfelder (Consultant, Edinburgh).
-The project will begin in January 2018.
+The project began in January 2018.

 The second is linked to a Mass Observation directive that I commissioned which asked correspondents about their relationships with animals.
 My most recent publications relate to this directive.
-The third is an investigation of the PAT dog visits to the unversity where I am exploring students' experiences of their encounter with dogs in the university library and how we can conceptualise this encounter as work.
+The third is an investigation of PAT dog visits to a unversity campus where I am exploring students' experiences of their encounter with dogs in the university library and whether we can conceptualise this encounter as work.

 I have also been involved in MYPLACE, a European project (FP7-funded) exploring young people's civic and political engagement and in research exploring the relationship between gender and political processes in the context of devolution.
 This research was funded by the ESRC and I am writing a monograph based on it to be published by Policy Press.